Learn about small-cap stocks with eToro

 Your capital is at risk.
 Other fees apply.

-There are plenty of ways you can analyse and separate stocks to help figure out which ones you might want to add to your portfolio next.
+There are plenty of ways that you can analyse and separate stocks to help figure out which ones you might want to add to your portfolio next.
 One popular method is to look at market capitalisation rankings, which separate companies based on the total value of their outstanding shares.

 There are three main rankings that are generally used: